project-alice-assistant/docs/docs/setup/manual-install.md

 ## Configure your PI

-- Connect to your pi through ssh.
-For windows users I recommand [kitty](http://www.9bis.net/kitty/#!index.md)
+- Connect to your pi through ssh from your terminal
 - By default, the user is `pi`, and the password is `raspberry`
 - Update your system
   - `sudo apt-get update`